aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/oleobject/_index.md

 ```

-Gets and sets the options of the picture format.
+the options of the picture format.

 ```
 MsoFormatPicture msoFormatPicture = shape.getFormatPicture();